OutSystems/docs-odc/src/eap/architecture/intro.md

 ![Autoscaling of the runtime apps](images/cloud-architecture-runtime-scale-diag.png "Autoscaling of the runtime apps")

-The **auto scale controller** monitors the CPU and RAM metrics of each app container.
-It continuously checks these metrics against the cluster compute capacity allocated to each app container.
+The **auto scale controller** monitors the CPU and RAM usage of each app container.
+It continuously checks the usage against the cluster compute capacity allocated to each app container.
 It can:

-* Replicate the app container to optimize the use of the allocated compute capacity and distribution across AZs.
+* Horizontally scale - Replicates the app container to optimize the use of the allocated compute capacity and distribution across availability zones.
-* Allocate additional cluster compute capacity to the app container if the CPU and RAM metrics for the app container exceed a threshold.
+* Vertically scale - Allocates additional cluster compute capacity to the app container if the CPU and RAM usage for the app container exceeds a defined threshold.

 The auto scale controller makes the adjustment in real time, with no user interaction required.